Identification

 GRETA also issued a number of recommendations concerning broader issues such as the national framework on trafficking, identification of victims, access to information, non-punishment provisions, and return of victims of trafficking.[32]
 The Group also highlighted the need to ensure that the reform of SEF does not impair the specialised law enforcement action in the field of trafficking in human beings.[33]

-Within the context of the termination of SEF’s activities, competences concerning the investigation of crimes relating to the assistance of illegal migration, trafficking in human beings and related crimes were transferred to the Judiciary Police (PJ) in 2023.[38]
-It is worth mentioning that a significant number of inspectors who were previously part of SEF were transferred to PJ.
-It was not possible to gather information regarding the practical impact of this institutional change in the protection of victims of trafficking within the asylum system.
+In 2023, competences for the investigation of trafficking in human beings and related crimes were transferred from SEF to the Judiciary Police (PJ),[34] along with a significant number of former SEF inspectors.
+The practical impact of this change on the protection of trafficking victims within the asylum system could not be assessed.

 In July 2021, a Ministerial Order reviewing the documents issued to persons with victim status and particularly vulnerable victim status was published.[35]
 Importantly, the documents to be handed to victims of trafficking in human beings and assistance to illegal migration clearly refer to their right to apply for international protection in Portugal.